-The languages used in Ireland in the historic past were many.
-Languages known to us through extant texts include Irish of all periods, English, Hiberno-Norman French, some Old Norse (including some runic inscriptions) and Latin.
-Other languages were used by clerics, political leaders, scholars, merchants, diplomats, or emigrants (Spanish, Italian, modern French, Provençal, Dutch, Danish).
+There were many languages used in Ireland in the historic past.
+The ones known to us through the texts include Irish of all periods, English, Hiberno-Norman French, some Old Norse (including some runic inscriptions) and Latin.
+Other languages were used by clerics, political leaders, scholars, merchants, diplomats, and emigrants: Spanish, Occitan, Italian, modern French, Provençal, Dutch, and Danish.

 CELT has become a major academic resource nationally and internationally, and is providing skills and expertise applicable in many other fields.

 CELT is producing an online database of contemporary and historical topics from many areas, including literature and the other arts.
 It is showcasing Ireland's heritage, and providing material for the greatest possible range of readers, researchers, academic scholars, teachers, students, and the general public.
 The texts can be searched, read on-screen, downloaded for later use, or printed out.